qmk/qmk_firmware/docs/keycodes_us_ansi_shifted.md

-# US ANSI Shifted symbols
+# US ANSI Shifted Symbols

 These keycodes correspond to characters that are "shifted" on a standard US ANSI keyboards.
 They do not have dedicated keycodes but are instead typed by holding down shift and then sending a keycode.